-The joint resolution that introduced the ERA included a deadline for ratification.
-It said the ERA would become part of the Constitution only if it was ratified by three-quarters of the states by 1979.
-Congress later passed another resolution, extending the deadline to 1982.
+The joint resolution that introduced the ERA included a time limit for ratification.
+It said the ERA would become part of the Constitution only if it was ratified by three-quarters of the states in seven years, by 1979.
+Congress later passed another resolution, extending the time limit to 1982.
 When 1982 came and went, the movement stalled, though broad support for the ERA has continued.
 Every year since 1982 (including this year, see H. J. Res.
 35), a bill has been introduced in Congress that would start the process over again.

-Today, there are also bills pending that would do something different: they would eliminate the deadline, allowing the original ratification process to continue.
-See S.J.
+Today, there is also legislation pending that would do something different: it would eliminate the time limit, allowing the original ratification process to continue.
+This is possible because the original time limit appeared in a joint resolution, rather than in the text of the amendment itself.
+A joint resolution can be changed, under the basic principle that one Congress cannot bind subsequent Congresses.
+The House of Representatives approved this joint resolution in February on a bipartisan basis; the joint resolution is now in the Senate Judiciary Committee as S.J.
 Res.
-6; H.J.
-Res.
-38. This is possible because the original deadline appeared in a joint resolution, rather than in the text of the amendment itself.
-A joint resolution can be changed, under the basic principle that one Congress cannot bind subsequent Congresses.
+6. Senator Lisa Murkowski (R-AK) recently spoke in favor of this resolution from the floor of the Senate, on the anniversary of Congress's vote to approve women's suffrage in the 19th Amendment in 1919.

-If the deadline remains in place, the courts may ultimately be asked to decide whether a deadline in a joint resolution can really be effective to stop an amendment from becoming part of the Constitution once it has been ratified by three-quarters of the states.
-But to avoid that issue altogether-and to express Congress's intent that the amendment be effective as soon as the 38th state ratifies, as the framers of the Constitution intended-Congress can vote now to eliminate the deadline.
+There is also an ERA-related lawsuit pending in the U.S. District Court for the District of Columbia, brought by the Attorneys General of the last three ratifying states.
+In that lawsuit, the court will be asked to decide whether a time limit in a joint resolution can really be effective to stop an amendment from becoming part of the Constitution once it has been ratified by three-quarters of the states as set forth in Article V. But to avoid that issue altogether-and to express Congress's intent that the process for amendment be exactly as the framers of the Constitution intended- the Senate can vote now to eliminate the time limit.